temperlang/prismora/README.md

 The current focus excludes opacity/alpha, but I might ought to work out a plan for that, too.

-Being made in Temper, Colorflap supports the following programming languages
+Being made in Temper, Prismora supports the following programming languages
 automatically:

 - C\#